 my sewing background

 I have been sewing since I was 7 or 8 years old when my mum bravely let me loose on her sewing machine on the kitchen table.
 My first dress-making project was a blue floral nightgown – quite twee!
-I sewed all through my school & university years making all sorts of clothes from shorts to evening dresses & even made a silk lined pin-stripe skirt suit for my Textiles GCSE project.
+I sewed all through my school & university years making all sorts of clothes from shorts to evening dresses.

 My passion is for handmade over homemade, I generally choose simple patterns for myself but love to add little details & pops of colour to give a polished finish.
 I have always enjoyed making sense of the pattern instructions & reinventing them or creating my own patterns to come up with something just for me.
 I am also horrified by how much fabric ends up in landfill, so like the challenge of remaking or reusing garments that I no longer wear or that I find in charity shops.